 A well-executed digital twinning strategy helps you optimize process control and resource management.
 You'll be able to gather and analyze more data in a virtual context, thus enhancing your decision-making capacity.
-Furthermore, most automotive manufacturing plants face the challenge of skilled labor shortage.
+Furthermore, most automotive manufacturing factories face the challenge of skilled labor shortage.

 Digital twinning can help you to overcome this challenge by enabling large deployments in workforce training, besides providing real-time guidance on critical tasks such as component design and product assembly.
 Machine downtime during automotive manufacturing negatively affects productivity.
 Digital twinning can help mitigate this challenge by helping you to predict when failure will occur on a machine and how to avoid such events.